 Results

-• A total of 24 patients (median age, 59 years [range, 38-79]) received CARVYKTI in an outpatient setting.
-The baseline characteristics of outpatients is presented in the Table: Baseline Characteristics of Outpatients.10
+• A total of 14 patients received CARVYKTI in an outpatient setting, of which 1 patient had nervous system involvement.8 Baseline characteristics of these patients are presented in Table: Baseline Characteristics of Outpatient CARVYKTI Patients.

 R-ISS stage at diagnosis, n (%)